Dagobert II: Exile

 Dagobert was the son of Sigebert III (ruled 632–51/6) and an unknown woman.
 It is unlikely that he was a son of Sigebert's only known wife, Chimnechild, who survived him.
 He was thus the half-brother of Bilichild, Chimnechild's daughter by Sigebert.
-He was named for his grandfather, Dagobert I (623–39).
+He was named for his grandfather, Dagobert I (623–639).

 According to the Book of the History of the Franks, which dates to 727, after Sigebert's death, Grimoald, the mayor of the palace and the most powerful official under the king, arranged for Dagobert to be tonsured and placed in the custody of Dido, bishop of Poitiers.
-Tonsuring rendered Dagobert unfit for the throne, since Merovingian kings always wore their hair long.
+Tonsuring rendered Dagobert unfit for the throne since Merovingian kings always wore their hair long.
 Dido then sent Dagobert to Ireland.
 The dating of these events is uncertain.
 They are usually placed in 656, but a date as early as 651 has also been proposed.

 No contemporary source describes Dagobert's time in Ireland.
 The eighteenth-century antiquary Mervyn Archdall was the first to record the association of Dagobert with a specific place in Ireland.
 He wrote that a local oral tradition current at that time put Dagobert in the monastery of Slane, a conclusion accepted by some modern scholars.

-Grimoald placed his own son, Childebert, on the Austrasian throne, but the Neustrians under Clovis II (639–657) had Grimoald arrested and brought to Paris, where he was executed "because he had acted against his lord", that is, the rightful Merovingian claimant.
+Grimoald placed his son, Childebert, on the Austrasian throne, but the Neustrians under Clovis II (639–657) had Grimoald arrested and brought to Paris, where he was executed "because he had acted against his lord", that is, the rightful Merovingian claimant.
 Clovis's second son, Childeric II, who was still a minor, was placed on the Austrasian throne in 662.
 He was married to Bilichild, Dagobert's half-sister, and placed under the regency of Chimnechild.
 He was assassinated, along with his queen and his son, in 675.

-The murder of Childeric provided the occasion for Dagobert's return, but its immediate result was civil war.
+The murder of Childeric provided the occasion for Dagobert's return, but its immediate result was a civil war.
 The former mayor of the palace, Ebroin, declared a certain Clovis III, son of the Neustrian king Chlothar III (658–673), as king in Austrasia, while Clovis II's third son, Theuderic III, was placed on the Neustrian throne by Leodegar.
 After Leodegar's capture, Ebroin abandoned Clovis for Theuderic, and in so doing lost his Austrasian allies.
 In this situation, Dagobert was recalled from his Irish exile.